lukaszkukla/hangman-x/README.md

 &nbsp;

 ## Unfixed bugs
 Games is not responsive.
 It is not recommended to play on mobile devices.
-The Code Institute's Python terminal emulator is not build to be scaled down to fit small screens.
+The Code Institute's Python terminal emulator is not built to be scaled down to fit small screens.
-Also other python files show minor 'trailing whitespace' and 'indentation' errors when checked with PEP8 online.
+Also, other python files show minor 'trailing whitespace' and 'indentation' errors when checked with PEP8 online.
 They do not have any impact on functionality of the game and user experience.

 \
 &nbsp;